mrisher/smtp-sts/spec.md

 # Failure Reporting

-Aggregate statistics on policy failures MAY be reported to the URI indicated in the "report-uri-aggregate" field of the policy.
+Aggregate statistics on policy failures MAY be reported to the URI indicated in the "reportUriAggregate" field of the policy.
 SMTP STS reports contain information about policy failures to allow diagnosis of misconfigurations and malicious activity.

 (There may also be a need for enabling more detailed "forensic" reporting during